 A slip and fall accident happen everyday in Kansas City and throughout Missouri and Kansas.
 Our Kansas City slip and fall law firm has helped victims injured in slip and falls in retail stores, restaurants, apartment complexes, government buildings and private property.

 Falls at another person’s home can cause traumatic injuries that result in significant medical bills, loss of income, pain, and suffering.
 If you fall at someone’s home, who is at fault and responsible for your damages?
 What's a fair settlement?
-Can you file a claim against the person’s homeowner’s insurance coverage?
+Must you sue the homeowner for the injury, or should you file a claim against the person’s homeowner’s insurance coverage?
 Our Kansas City slip and fall attorney can answer those questions for you.

 Premises Liability Claims Against a Homeowner